Itteringham Mill - Quality Guest Rooms and Self-Catering Holiday Cottage Accommodation In North Norfolk

 Domestic hot water

 We use three energy sources to heat our hot water.
-The heat pump provides energy efficient pre-heating of hot water to around 40 degrees.
-The solar panels will provide solar thermal hot water in the summer and on sunny days in the winter up to 65 degrees.
-Finally we have a 3 phase immersion heater to ensure our water reaches temperatures that will remove any risk of Legionnaire's disease and to provide back up in the event of low solar radiation.
+The heat pump provides energy efficient heating of hot water to around 45 degrees.
+The solar panels will provide solar thermal hot water in the summer and on sunny days in the winter.
+Finally we have a 3 phase immersion heater to ensure our water reaches temperatures that will remove any risk of Legionnaire’s disease and to provide back up.
 The heat pump is timed to switch to domestic hot water only outside daylight hours to ensure we do not waste any available solar energy.
 Similarly the immersion heater is timed to boost temperatures in the evening and during the early hours of the morning.

 We have a relatively large building with six bedrooms all with ensuite bathrooms.
 Many of these rooms are some distance from the hot water tank on the ground floor.
 We have therefore installed a pumped circulation to ensure hot water is available quickly at all taps at times of maximum use.
 The circulation system is on a timer because pumping water around the house uses electricity, loses heat and cools the water in the hot water tank.